evolve-agility/evolve-agility.github.io/pages/inception.md

     pattern: pattern_concrete.jpg
 ---

+## Why?

+Getting an agile inception right is the best way to set up a project for success.
+It helps everyone to understand *why* we are here.
+This is core to framing the *what* and *when* parts of the project as well.

 ## When is it Appropriate?

 * To prepare prospective team members, product owners and sponsor to fully contribute to an imminent agile delivery project.